 I tried but couldn’t stop laughing.
-Laughing in public when alone without a genuine reason could be a sure sign of insanity.
+Laughing in public when alone without a genuine reason could be a sure sign of insanity and I knew that but couldn’t just control myself.

-People looked at me and shook their heads in the street as I danced occasionally too.
+Passers-by looked at me in disbelief as I danced occasionally too.

-As I was running, I saw a man running too and tried to catch up with him and had to reduce my speed to keep pace with him.
+I saw a man running.
+I didn’t know why he ran with briefcase in hand but I tried catching up with him, passed him and had to reduce my speed to keep pace with him.

-I saw my car, an Acura MDX, couldn’t remember the model year and colour, anyway, I went to it.
+I saw the car, my car, an Acura MDX and went to it.

 I tried the door and it wasn’t opening.
 I moved back a little to check if I had got the wrong car.
 I tried again and again.
 As I stood there thinking of how to break in, a lady came.
 She was red with fury.